qcs-create2024/qcs-create2024.github.io/professional_development.md

 Each Award is valued at $1000 (minimum).
 The conference travel funding procedure and application document can be found here:
 [conference travel award information and application form (.pdf)](https://qcs-create2024.github.io/assets/CREATE-QCS-travel-award-info+application-form.pdf).

+You can read about the fantastic experiences of our Conference Travel Award recipients in a fun travel blog format on the [QCS homepage](https://qcs-create2024.github.io/)!